 By this reasoning, not only should Apple have African-American and Latino board members, but also Indian (Gandhi), Jewish (Jerry Seinfeld), Tibetan (the Dalai Lama), and Spanish (Picasso).
 And I’m sure there are other groups I’m missing.

 It is ludicrous to imagine that someone should fill a slot on a board of directors simply because they share the same background as someone used in an ad.
 Board members should be selected for the expertise they bring to the board, not based on ethnic origin.
 (On the other hand, it makes a great sound bite for Rev. Jackson!)

-But isn't that exactly what Rev. Jackson wants?
-Isn't he saying corporate America, including Apple Computer, should select some board members by making origin more important than merit?
+But isn’t that exactly what Rev. Jackson wants?
+Isn’t he saying corporate America, including Apple Computer, should select some board members by making their ethnic origin or race more important than merit?

 It was probably the best way to bring racial and ethnic diversity into many workplaces.
 Until we go to school, church, or work with those of other backgrounds, we see them as other, as suspect, as unknown.
 But when we live, work, and worship with them, we discover our common humanity.